raspberrypilearning/freecad-headphone-tidy/en/step_7.md

 --- /task ---

 --- task ---
 You have now completed one part of your headphone tidy.
-Repeat those steps for the second part.
+Repeat those steps to create the second part.
 --- /task ---

 --- hints --- --- hint ---